Child, Youth, and Family Behavioral Health Services

 PATHWAYS (Providing Academic, Therapeutic and Healthy Ways to Achieve Youth Success)

-PATHWAYS delivers clinical, individual, and group-based counseling services to students and provides education and support to school staff and caregivers within the following Boston Public Schools: West Roxbury Academy, Urban Science Academy, and the O’Bryant School of Mathematics and Science.
-PATHWAYS implements evidence-based and trauma-informed interventions aimed at increasing graduation rates, reducing truancy rates, improving school attendance and engagement, and improving overall psychosocial well-being for students whose school difficulties may be associated with untreated mental health issues, trauma, substance abuse, or psychosocial stressors.
-PATHWAYS is a collaborative project of MSPCC, William James College, and Boston Public Schools.
+PATHWAYS delivers clinical, individual, and group-based counseling services to students and provides education and support to school staff and caregivers in several Boston Public Schools.
+PATHWAYS is a collaborative project with William James College, and Boston Public Schools.

 Mental Health Consultation